Rabina4363sf/how-to-create-wpf-nested-datagrid-view-in-winui-/README.md

 ![DetailsView_HideEmptyGridViewDefinition](DetailsView_HideEmptyGridViewDefinition.png)

-Take a moment to peruse the [WinUI DataGrid - Nested Grid](https://help.syncfusion.com/winui/datagrid/master-details-view) documentation, where you can find about nested grid, with code examples.
+Take a moment to peruse the [WinUI DataGrid - Master Details View](https://help.syncfusion.com/winui/datagrid/master-details-view) documentation, where you can find about master details view, with code examples.

 ## Requirements to run the demo